timjzee/frankenstein-v2/README.md

 As a secondary objective this project presents an initial comparison between a stylometric analysis of *Frankenstein* based on other work by Mary and Percy Shelley and the gold standard hand annotation.
 The analysis will consist of the following:
 - Principal Component Analysis: Influential words in the PCA of other work by Mary and Percy Shelley can be compared to the relative frequency of those words in parts of *Frankenstein* written by Mary and Percy respectively.
-- If enough consecutive text in Percy's hand exists for an acceptable training sample size, a rolling SVM of *Frankenstein* can be attempted and compared to the hand annotation.
+- A rolling classification of *Frankenstein* can be attempted and compared to the hand annotation.

+The tertiary objective of this project relies on the outcome of the rolling classification of *Frankenstein*.
+Initial tests show that a rolling classification with sample size of 1000 words and an overlap of 900 identifies an authorial shift to Percy towards the end of the novel.
+This is in line with the hand attribution by Charles Robinson.
+Interestingly, the rolling classification does not identify this change at a sample size of 5000 words and an overlap of 4500.
+This suggests that larger sample size may not always be better in authorship attribution of collaborative texts due to a decrease in resolution at larger sample sizes.
+In other words, smaller sample sizes may be used to increase resolution at the cost of accuracy.

 ## To do:
 - implement a check on number of Datamuse API calls that pauses the script for 24 hours